Guy Gross

 Guy Gross is an Australian film and television composer.
 He is known most for writing the award-winning music for the Australian science fiction series Farscape and the international hit film The Adventures of Priscilla, Queen of the Desert.
 He also composed for the animated television series Blinky Bill and Dumb Bunnies.
-He has 76 credits as screen composer.
+He has 91 credits as screen composer.

 Personal

 Gross began film scoring while studying classical composition at the Conservatorium High School in Sydney, Australia.
 He is the son of film producers Yoram and Sandra Gross.
 Gross composed music for the family animation business in High School.

-Gross was a partner and a director of Trackdown Digital, an Australian film music and audio recording center and is now part of the Church Street Studios collective.
-From 2012 to 2017 he was President of the Australian Guild of Screen Composers.
+Gross was a partner and a director of Trackdown Digital, an Australian film music and audio recording centre.
+From 2012 to 2017, he was President of the Australian Guild of Screen Composers.
+In 2015, he founded Church Street Studios.